pagarme/opensource/CONTRIBUTING.md

 # Contributing with our projects

-Some of our open-source projects is under very active development and is also being used for a lot of customers.
+Some of our open-source projects are under very active development and also being used by many customers.
 We're still working out the kinks to make contributing to our projects as easy and transparent as possible, but we're not quite there yet.
-Hopefully this document makes the process for contributing clear and answers some questions that you may have.
+Hopefully this document will make the contribuing process clear and answers the questions you may have.

 ## [Code of Conduct](CODE_OF_CONDUCT.md)

 Pagar.me has adopted a Code of Conduct that we expect project participants to adhere to.
-Please read [the full text](CODE_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+Please read [the full text](CODE_CONDUCT.md) to understand what actions will and will not be tolerated.

 ## Our Development Process